-Description: Replacement of mower number 75, utilized for general maintenance of cemetery, parks and forestry.
+Description: Replacement of mower number 75, utilized for general maintenance of cemetery, parks equipment.

 Justification: Replacement due to life of equipment, purchased in 2017.
-Replacement will be with like equipment.
+Replacement will be with like maintenance use by the DPW for hauling trash, checking wells, etc.